Tag Archives: statistics

 • Specimens can provide accurate readings unless the carcass was dried with the beak open.

-• Width of the beak, the widest point where the cere meets the feathers.
-(Baldwin et al. 1931, Fig. 13)
+• Width of the beak, the widest point where the cere meets the feathers (Figure 13 © Baldwin et al. 1931 as licensed by Creative Commons).

 • The exact point at which this measurement is taken can cause significant variation in the reading and thus is not always reliable for comparison purposes.